Fresh, Pretty Cottage

 "Wallpaper adds dimension to a room," Richard says.
 "You can choose something subtle.
 It doesn't have to be a pattern."

-The layers of cozy comfort continue in the master bedroom.
+The layers of cozy comfort continue in the primary bedroom.
 The windows are dressed in ruffled draperies, valances, and panels.
 More floral patterns on the bed and an upholstered armchair continue the theme.

 Marian has a hard time choosing one go-to room in the house.
 "There are different things I love about all of them," she says.
 Luckily, there's no need to pick a favorite.
 Every room offers the cottage charm and relaxed attitude Marian and John were striving for.
 Aunt Bee would be proud.